limadelic/frankendoc/examples/Steps.md

-SIMPLE STEPS
+#Simple Steps
-- Every sentence is a potential step
+> Every sentence is a potential step
-- To become a step it need to be declared in a matching class
+> To become a step it need to be declared in a matching class
-- see fixtures\Login.coffee for the implementation
+> see fixtures\Login.coffee for the implementation

 = Examples ============